DeFi-Kai/Jupiter-lend-liquidation-risk/README.md

-# Jupiter Lend Liquidations on Solana
+# Jupiter Lend Liquidations Dataset

 Jupiter Lend is a credit-market on the Solana blockchain, built on Fluid's lending architecture.
 Users can submit collateral, and take out loans up to a specific loan-to-value (LTV) ratio.
 If a positions collateral value falls below the loan the position is submitted for liquidation.
 The platform performs programmatic liquidations to avoid defaulted loans and bad-debt incurred to the system.